-Of his many books focusing on his homeland and other countries of the north Fjallaland was the most striking.
-The book focuses on the annual autumn round up of flocks of sheep that have spent the summer grazing in the Fjallabak Nature Reserve and are being brought down from this highland region for the winter.
-Axelsson has been following the farmers who take part in the round up for more than two decades and photographing them and the rugged volcanic landscape of the region.
-The result is a book of stunning images, more a work of photojournalism than landscape photography, though the incredible landscape features heavily.
+Of the books by Axelsson available in the library Fjallaland was the most striking.
+The books subject is the annual autumn round up of sheep that have spent the summer grazing in the Fjallabak Nature Reserve and are being brought down from this highland region for the winter.
+Axelsson has followied the farmers who take part in the round up for more than two decades, photographing them and the rugged volcanic landscape of the region.
+The result is a stunning collection, part documentary and part landscape.

-It seemed wiser to try to locate it in Iceland.
-So began my trek round the bookshops of Reykjavik.
-One Icelandic website did claim to have it in stock but when I visited the bricks and mortar outlet there was no record of it.
-Another retailer that listed it online turned out to be a fashionable clothes store that also sold a few photobooks and CDs of Icelandic music on the side.
-When I visited the store and asked about the book the sales assistant started wandering round looking on random shelves and bits of old furniture that served as display stands for the clothes but also had a few scattered books here and there.
+I decided I wanted my own copy but a search on the usuals sources showed only a few new copies available which were selling for $300 and upwards, with used copies not much less and often more.
+So it seemed best to try to find it locally.
+One Icelandic retailer did claim to have it in stock on their website but when I visited the bricks and mortar outlet they had never heard of it.
+Another I tried turned out to a fashionable clothes store that also sold a few photobooks and CDs of Icelandic music on the side.
+When I asked the sales assistant she started wandering round the store searching on random shelves and bits of old furniture that served as display stands for the clothes but also had a few scattered books.
 So I joined in.
 And then I found it.
 The last copy in stock.
-Some negotiation on price and it was mine.
-Add in the VAT refund and I got it for an acceptable $80.
+Some negotiation on price and it was mine for an acceptable $80.